ginger51011/hehe-maker/README.md

 Done!
 You can now use HeHE-maker by typing `hehemaker` followed by arguments (according to "Running the program" below)!

+To check for updates, run `pip install --upgrade hehe-maker`

 ## Running the program

 Simply use `hehemaker -i "<path to input>" -o "<path to output>"` and the script will create print.pdf and web.pdf at the specified path.
 The path can either be full, like `C:\\User\\...\\example` or relative, or be omitted for HeHE-maker to default to the current directory.